 Racing requires a lot of practice and working out, on and off the bike.
 Prajwal’s normal routine would include between 5-6 days of working out, ranging from on-bike high intensity interval training, on-bike endurance, skills sessions, fun trail rides, as well as off-bike strength training, Off-bike high intensity interval training, and muscle activation/engagement exercises.

-Prajwal is not a strong advocate for strict diets unless there is a specific reason and it is monitored by a medical expert.
+Prajwal Pingali is not a strong advocate for strict diets unless there is a specific reason and it is monitored by a medical expert.
 The rule for him is simple — “everything in moderation.
 If you eat it, you have to burn it.”

 Destination Dirt

-In Hyderabad, Prajwal is part of a Mountain Biking group called Destination Dirt where the members build trails, organise meetups and rides, as well as host beginners to MTB workshops and teach people to safely ride trails and enjoy themselves.
+In Hyderabad, Prajwal Pingali is part of a Mountain Biking group called Destination Dirt where the members build trails, organise meetups and rides, as well as host beginners to MTB workshops and teach people to safely ride trails and enjoy themselves.
 “We have riders of different levels and backgrounds.”

 The dangers of the sport